Saturday, March 14, 2020

 In Fenner’s own sugar bush, experience the history of making maple syrup with hands-on demonstrations throughout the day.
 Learn about some of the tools and techniques that various cultures through history have used to harvest the sap and convert it into maple syrup and sugar.
 School and group tours are welcome.
 During these tours, students and visitors can help Fenner naturalists tap trees and collect sap.

-While at the festival, visitors can support Fenner Conservancy, the non-profit that now manages the nature center, by purchasing a ticket for “Flapjacks for Fenner!”
+While at the festival, visitors can support Fenner Conservancy, the non-profit that now manages the nature center, by purchasing a plate for the “Flapjacks for Fenner” tent, open from 11am-4pm.
 Visitors will have to beware of flying flapjacks as “Chris Cakes” serves them up with their unique serving style.
 Tickets are $8, no advanced purchases, and include All-You-Can-Eat pancakes served with a side of sausage, glass of orange juice, and coffee.

 To schedule a tour or for additional information, contact Fenner Nature Center at 517-483-4224 or email@example.com.